Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Proposed Negative Penalty Approach

-To achieve this goal, we employ the homotopy (sometimes called warm-start) technique \cite{homotopy3}\cite{homotopy1}, which turns out to be very helpful in guiding the corresponding (iterative) algorithm to find a high-quality solution in practice.
-More specifically, the proposed approach solves problem (P$_\lambda$) with a small penalty parameter $\lambda$ at the beginning, then gradually increases the penalty parameter and traces the solution path of the corresponding penalty problems, until the penalty parameter is sufficiently large and a feasible point of problem (P) is obtained.
-We name the above procedure for solving problem (P) as the negative $\ell_1$ penalty (NL1P) approach and give the algorithmic framework as follows.
+{\blue We are now ready to give our proposed algorithmic framework for solving problem (P).
+We employ the homotopy technique together with the penalty method. } Specifically, we solve problem (P$_\lambda$) with a small penalty parameter $\lambda$ at the beginning, then gradually increase the penalty parameter and trace the solution path of the corresponding penalty problems, until the penalty parameter is sufficiently large and a feasible point of (P) is obtained. { Empirically}, this homotopy technique can avoid bad local minima and exhibits better { numerical performance} than using a fixed large $\lambda$. {\blue For more information of homotopy optimization, please refer to \cite{homotopy3,homotopy1,penaltyproof}.} We name the above procedure for solving problem (P) as the negative $\ell_1$ penalty (NL1P) approach and give the algorithmic framework as follows. {Algorithm \ref{algonp} in the fourth line of Algorithm \ref{nl1p}, which is the algorithm designed for solving problem (P$_{\lambda}$), will be elaborated in Section \ref{AMPlambda}.}

+{Note that in the above algorithm, we quantize all intermediate points $\left\{\x^{(t)}\right\}$ to satisfy the one-bit constraint and choose the quantized point with the best function value as the final output.
+This simple technique can further improve the quality of the obtained solution.}